Mayo Clinic's approach

 - Teamwork.
 Mayo Clinic doctors with training in brain conditions (neurologists), brain surgeons (neurosurgeons), doctors with training in mental health conditions (psychiatrists), pain specialists, specialized programming nurses and other specialists use an integrated team approach to treat people who have deep brain stimulation.

-Neurologists in the Mayo Clinic Systems Electrophysiology Laboratory are studying the use of special pulse generators that can also record brain waves from the deep brain stimulating electrodes to determine how stimulation affects these brain waves.
+Neurologists in the Mayo Systems Electrophysiology Laboratory are studying the use of special pulse generators that can also record brain waves from the deep brain stimulating electrodes to determine how stimulation affects these brain waves.
 Neurosurgeons in the Neural Engineering Laboratory at Mayo Clinic's campus in Minnesota collaborate with engineers to create or adjust devices used to treat conditions affecting your brain.

 The Mayo Clinic experience and patient stories

 Our patients tell us that the quality of their interactions, our attention to detail and the efficiency of their visits mean health care like they've never experienced.
 See the stories of satisfied Mayo Clinic patients.

 Mayo Clinic doctors treat more than 300 people each year with deep brain stimulation.
 Mayo Clinic specialists have used deep brain stimulation to treat people who have essential tremor, Parkinson's disease and dystonia.
 Doctors have also used deep brain stimulation to treat people who have obsessive-compulsive disorder, cluster headaches, Tourette syndrome, epilepsy and chronic pain that hasn't responded to other treatments.